paws of wisdom reactivity starter bundle

-Crate Training Regression: Why It Happens & How to Get Back on Track
+Crate Training Regression in Dogs: Causes & How to Get Back on Track

-If this sounds familiar, you're not alone.
-Regression happens, even with the best-trained dogs, it just means something's shifted — and with a little patience and clarity, we can figure out how to shift things back!
+If this sounds familiar, you’re not alone.
+Even the most crate-confident dogs can backslide.
+And while it can feel like all your progress has disappeared overnight, it doesn’t mean that's it.
+It just means something has shifted — and with a little patience, we can shift things back.

-In this post, I’ll break down why it happens, what not to do, and how to gently rebuild your dog’s confidence so you can both move forward.
+In this post, I’ll break down why crate training regression happens, the common mistakes that can make it worse, and how to gently rebuild your dog’s confidence so the crate becomes a safe, reliable calm safe haven again.

 crate training regression pin image 1